Bouza1/Bouza1/README.md

 - 👋 Hi, I’m B.
 - 🎓 Software Engingeering Student.
-- 👀 I’m interested in working on Open-Source projects with a strong desrire for automation, machine learning, and childrens education.
+- 👀 I’m interested in working on Open-Source projects with a strong desrire for automation, machine learning and childrens education.
 - 💞️ I’m looking to collaborate on Python, Tkinter, Kivy, Java, J-Swift and React Open-Source projects.

 <!---